Ranger

 Tracker

 Rather than relying on the magic from nature, you can exert bursts of physical superiority to improve your skills.
-You dont gain the spellcating feature at lvl 2, instead, you gain a pool of d6 dice called Superiority Dice.
+You don't gain the spellcasting feature at level 2, instead, you gain a pool of d6 dice called Superiority Dice.
 The amount of the Superiority Dice is equal to half your ranger level (rounded up).

 Superiority Dice

 A superiority die is expended when you use it.
-You regain one expended superiority dice when you finish a short, if you finish a long rest you regain all of your expended superiority dice.
+You regain one expended superiority die when you finish a short.
+When you finish a long rest, you regain all of your expended superiority dice.

 In place of spells.
-You are adept at utilizing your physical prowess to perform extraordinary acts as if they were magical, or an ilusion of it.
+You are adept at utilizing your physical prowess to perform extraordinary acts as if they were magical, or an illusion of it.
 You can expend a superiority die to cast any spell granted to you by a ranger feature.
-You roll it as usual where the result determins the level at which the spell is cast.
+You roll it as usual, where the result determines the level at which the spell is cast.
 If the result is less than the level of the spell, then it does not activate.
-You can use a bonus action to reroll the die for a beter result.
+You can use a bonus action to reroll the die for a better result.

 Roving (6th Level)